ngeorgievv/ngeorgievv/README.md

 You could check my weather app running in container on linux debian server at georgiev-tech.com:8003

-Also my Grafana monitoring server at georgiev-tech.com:3000
+Also my Grafana monitoring server at georgiev-tech.com:3000 | credentials: admin admin
 <!--
 **ngeorgievv/ngeorgievv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.